asterisk/documentation/docs/Development/Policies-and-Procedures/Historical-Policies-and-Procedures/Code-Review/Code-Review-Checklist.md

----
+!!! tip

-**Tip:**  Common locking orders:
+    Common locking orders:

     * Channels are locked before the channel private structure
     * Bridges are locked before bridge\_channels, and bridge\_channels before channels
     * Channel locks must not be held before going into autoservice

----
+[//]: # (end-tip)

 * Are locks held when accessing data that may change, and are they held when mutating an object?